dabealu/k8s-ansible/README.md

 **Q:** Why this playbook exists, when there's already kubespray doing same thing ?
 **A:** It's a bit different, simpler and faster than kubespray, it doesn't support variety of different GNU/Linux distributions, cloud providers or CNI plugins.
-Primarily it's created for bare-metal deployment on ubuntu 16.04 with calico CNI, no cluster addons other than kube-dns are installed, no container runtime other than docker supported (maybe CRI-O support later).
+Primarily it's created for bare-metal deployment on ubuntu 16.04 (centos 7 support in progress) with calico CNI, no cluster addons other than kube-dns are installed, no container runtime other than docker supported (maybe CRI-O support later).

 Component versions and some other settings can be found in `variables/k8s-global.yml`, don't forget to change `etcd_initial_token` to something more secure.
 To setup the cluster, edit `hosts` file and run: